daSkier/notis-releases/README.md

 ## What Is Notis?

-Notis connects your calendar to your notes.
-Create meeting notes directly from calendar events, write in markdown with live inline rendering, and aggregate tasks across every note you've ever written.
+Notis makes it easy to create notes for calendar events, write in markdown with live inline rendering, and aggregate tasks across every note.

-**The core workflow:** You're in a meeting, you take notes, you assign tasks with `@mentions` and `#topics`, and later you can instantly answer *"What are all outstanding items for @sarah?"* across your entire vault.
+**The core workflow:** You're in a meeting, you take notes, create tasks with `@mentions` and `#topics`, and later you can instantly answer *"What are all outstanding items for @sarah or #AnnualRetreat?"* across your entire vault.

 ---